TahaMunir2/RISC-V-RV32IM-FPGA/individual_statements/Kerem_Teker.md

    - Signed/unsigned division and remainder with RISC‑V corner cases (divide‑by‑zero, `-2^31 / -1`).
 3. Extend control decode for `opcode == OPC_OP` and `funct7 == 7'b0000001`, mapping `(funct3, funct7)` → `ALUCtrl` while leaving all R‑type control signals unchanged.

 Everything else in the CPU (pipeline registers, hazard unit, branch logic, memories) is unchanged — they see M instructions as standard R‑type ALU ops that take longer to compute.
+Integration was hence modular and local to ALU/control unit modules.
+Behaviour matches the RISC‑V spec, including all specified corner cases.

-## 5. ALU test cases (selected) — exact format
+## 5. ALU test cases (selected assortment)

 ### 5.1.11 ALU Test: DIVU (Unsigned Division by Zero)